-I'm mostly self taught, bootcamp taught, and team member taught.
+I'm primarily self-taught, Bootcamp taught, and team member taught.
 I have spent the last decade designing in Sketch while building in vanilla JS, frameworks like Angular, and libraries like React.

-I do not have a CS degree and have not spent a lot of time contemplating the Gang of Four design patterns in C++ or white boarding algorithms to traverse linked lists with O(log n) time complexity.
-I mean we can talk about it but that's not my jam.
+I do not have a CS degree and have not spent much time contemplating the Gang of Four design patterns in C++ or whiteboarding algorithms to traverse linked lists with O(log n) time complexity.
+We can talk about it, but that's not my jam.

-My jam is keeping up with UI/UX patterns that are succeeding in enterprise and consumer interfaces, prototyping UI, and then building responsive and elegant components that scale to millions of users within 2-3 week agile release cycles.
+My jam is keeping up with UI/UX patterns that succeed in Enterprise and Consumer products, prototyping UI, and then building responsive and elegant components that scale to millions of users within 2-3 week agile release cycles.

 Let me know if you'd like to collaborate and we'll make it happen.